kecramer/SlackWordCloud/README.md

 ## Technologies Used

-*What technologies did you use to develop this project? (bullet points)* -Express
+*What technologies did you use to develop this project? (bullet points)*

--JQuery
--Node.js
--JQCloud
--insQ
--Slackdown
--RabbitMQ
--Socket.io
--Count-Words
+*Express
+*JQuery
+*Node.js
+*JQCloud
+*insQ
+*Slackdown
+*RabbitMQ
+*Socket.io
+*Count-Words
--Slack API
+*Slack API

 ## Existing Features

-*What features does your app have? (bullet points)* -Retrieve a list of channels
+*What features does your app have? (bullet points)*

+*Retrieve a list of channels
--Generate a word cloud for the selected channel
+*Generate a word cloud for the selected channel
--View messages that contain a word selected from the word cloud -Save and unsave messages to a separate tab
+*View messages that contain a word selected from the word cloud *Save and unsave messages to a separate tab

 ## Planned Features

-*What changes would you make to your project if you continue to work on it? (bullet points)* -Persist saved messages
+*What changes would you make to your project if you continue to work on it? (bullet points)*

+*Persist saved messages
--Allow for other Slack users/workspaces
+*Allow for other Slack users/workspaces
--Responsibly consume the Slack API
+*Responsibly consume the Slack API

 ---